Department of Psychological and Brain Sciences

 Our results demonstrate that cooperation may be affected not only by controllable appearance cues (e.g., clothing, facial expressions) as shown previously, but also by features that are impossible to mimic (e.g., individual facial structure).
 This unfakeable face trustworthiness effect is not limited to the rare situations where people lack any information about their partners, but survives in richer environments where relevant details about partner past behavior are available.

 Rezlescu, Constantin; Duchaine, Brad; Olivola, Christopher Y.; and Chater, Nick, "Unfakeable Facial Configurations Affect Strategic Choices in Trust Games with or without Information about Past Behavior" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3520.